What if you don't need to leave your everyday life behind to go deeper?

 You at the centre

-I will be your mentor in meaning making.
-My story and guidance is important, but only in small doses.
-The majority of this work is focussed on you and your journey, giving rise to your habits, patterns, hopes, regrets, grief, optimism.
+Although my personal story and guidance may sometimes be relevant, the majority of this work is focussed on myth, meaning, you and your journey, giving rise to your habits, patterns, hopes, regrets, grief and optimism.

 Practices/Practical stuff